June 9, 1534 - Jacques Cartier became the first to sail into the river he named the Saint Lawrence River.

 June 9, 1862 – During the Civil War, an engagement was fought at Grand Gulf, Mississippi.

-June 9, 1863 - In Virginia, the Battle of Brandy Station occurred.
+June 9, 1863 - In Virginia, the Battle of Brandy Station occurred at Brandy Station, Va.
 It was the largest cavalry battle of the war.
 Confederate General J.E.B.
 Stuart's cavalry held the field after being attacked by Union troops under General Alfred Pleasonton.
 An engagement was also fought at Beveraly Ford, Va.

 June 9, 1863 – During the Civil War, “affairs” occurred at Rocky Gap and Monticello in Kentucky.
 A skirmish was fought on the Big Black River in Mississippi, and an “action” occurred near Lake Providence, La.